maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Early instances of `STRING$`, in BASIC-PLUS for instance, only support a single ASCII character value in the second parameter.
 The ability to use a string parameter appeared later; it was available on the TRS-80, but it is unlikely that was the first example.

 `REPEAT$` is an alternative listed in Lien's *The BASIC Handbook*, but it does not mention which dialects use it.
+RetroBASIC supports this in case it ever turns up.

 #### Availability: